hevink/metamorixui/CONTRIBUTING.md

-# Contributing to MagicUI
+# Contributing to Metamnorix UI

-Thank you for your interest in contributing to MagicUI!
+Thank you for your interest in contributing to MetamorixUI!
 We appreciate your support and look forward to your contributions.
-This guide will help you understand the directory structure and provide detailed instructions on how to add a new component to MagicUI.
+This guide will help you understand the directory structure and provide detailed instructions on how to add a new component to MetamorixUI.

 Read the [example PR](https://github.com/magicuidesign/magicui/pull/12) to learn which files you need to add. **You only need to change 5 files to add a new component or effect** and it only takes around 10 minutes of work!